 - Altered mental status due to substance use

-Sadly, inpatient mental health care can be hard to get, especially if you’re seeking it voluntarily.
-Since there aren’t enough inpatient beds to meet the need, inpatient facilities often limit care to the people with the most severe symptoms.
-And because many psychiatric hospitals have these restrictive admissions policies, people who qualify for voluntary admission often also meet the standard to be committed involuntarily.
+Mental Health And Addiction Treatment Centers: Sadly, inpatient mental health care can be hard to get, especially if you’re seeking it voluntarily.
+Since there aren’t enough inpatient beds to meet the need, long-term residential mental health facilities often limit care to the people with the most severe symptoms.
+And because many psychiatric hospitals and mental health hospital inpatient have these restrictive admissions policies, people who qualify for voluntary admission often also meet the standard to be committed involuntarily.

-We’ve written about this before, but in short, being committed is what happens when a police officer, doctor, care professional, or family member requests and is then granted by a judge or magistrate an order to have a person admitted to inpatient care against their will for the sake of their (and others’) safety.
+Mental Health and Drug Abuse Treatment Centers: We’ve written about this before, but in short, being committed is what happens when a police officer, doctor, care professional, or family member requests and is then granted by a judge or magistrate an order to have a person admitted to inpatient care against their will for the sake of their (and others) safety.
 To meet commitment criteria, you need to be:

 - In danger of harming yourself because of mental illness;

-- In risk of damaging other people because of mental illness; or
+- At risk of damaging other people because of mental illness; or

 - At the risk of harm from being unable to care for yourself due to mental illness.